kiyoungsun/Example/README.md

-# Processed results of a INPE scintillation dataset
+# Processed resultsof a INPE scintillation dataset

-This is the processed results used in the paper:
+Here are the processed results used in the paper:

 * Sun, K. A., Pi, X., Rino, C., & Lee, J. (2023).
 Statistical Uncertainty in the frequency dependence of the intensity scintillation index (S4). *Space Weather*, (Submitted)